WIP revision of one of the flight boards

 reach 60 km in some scenarios.
 We only needed 25.

-Arriving at this wasn't easy, and I wasn't set on the decision until an industry
+Arriving at this wasn't easy, and I wasn't set on the decision until an

-expert vouched for its effectiveness.
+industry expert vouched for its reliability in real-world products during

 I spent an unreasonable amount of time looking at sample implementations for